pcmarts/Collab-Room-Telegram-App/docs/discovery/potential-matches.md

 ## Special UX Handling

 Swiping right on a potential match card creates an immediate match, triggering the match animation.
 This is different from regular collaboration cards where a right swipe only creates a potential match for the other user.

+## Match Creation and Notification

+When a match is created (by swiping right on a potential match):

+1. The client updates the global MatchContext state to indicate a new match was created
+2. A visual "Match Moment" animation is displayed to the user
+3. The Matches page (if visited) will automatically refresh its data to show the new match
+4. Server-side Telegram notifications are sent to both users

+The MatchContext provides a shared state mechanism that ensures consistent match data across different pages of the application, eliminating the need for manual refreshes when navigating to the Matches page.